r-prof/proffer/README.md

 ### Configuration

-Next, open your your `.Renviron` file and register the installed executables in `proffer`’s environment variables.
+Next, open your your `.Renviron` file and register the installed executables in the environment variables of `proffer`.
 The [`edit_r_environ()`](https://usethis.r-lib.org/reference/edit.html) function in the [`usethis`](https://usethis.r-lib.org) package can help you.